gauditech/gaudi-docs/docs/data-modeling.md

 ## Hooks

 Hooks offer a way to expand your application **by writing custom code**.
-There are multiple types of hooks, you can read more about hooks in general HERE (TODO)
+There are multiple types of hooks, you can read more about hooks in general: [Runtimes and hooks](./runtimes-hooks)

 In models, `hook` property is used to enrich the model with custom data.